FriendsOfCake/CakePdf/README.md

 Further setup information can be found in the usage section.

+### This plugin requires an AppView to be present
+Please make sure your app contains an `App/View/AppView.php` file as this plugin View class extends it.
+This is new in `3.0.0` and allows you to use the already configured helpers in your `AppView::initialize()`.

 ## Configuration

 Use `Configure::write('CakePdf', $config);` or set Controller property `$pdfConfig`